martin0258/university-research/paper/graduation-paper/graduation-paper.md

 Roughly speaking, we solve the problem as follows.
 First, we use windowing transformation to convert time series data into a set of cases suitable for regression task.
 Then, several boosting-based transfer learning algorithms are applied to regression task.
-Experiment results show promise comparing with other tranditional forecasting methods.
+Experiment results show promise comparing with other tranditional time series models and non-transfer learning algorithms.